MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-maximumheight-property.md

 ---
 title: "MaximumHeight Property"
-description: "Specifies the maximum height that the control add-in can be stretched to.
-This setting only applies if the VerticalStretch setting is specified." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Specifies the maximum height that the control add-in can be stretched to." ms.author: solsen ms.custom: na ms.date: 06/23/2021